-- EERE shares responsibility with the Recipient for the management, control, direction, and performance of the Project.
-To this end, the technology office will utilize a Technical Monitoring Team (TMT) composed of geothermal experts to provide periodic support in evaluating, reviewing, and guiding the project. - EERE may intervene in the conduct or performance of work under this Award for programmatic reasons.
-Intervention includes the interruption or modification of the conduct or performance of project activities. - EERE may redirect or discontinue funding the Project based on the outcome of EERE's evaluation of the Project at the Go/No Go decision points. - 3.
+- 1. EERE shares responsibility with the Prime Recipient for the management, control, direction, and performance of work under this award. - 2.
+EERE reviews and approves in a timely manner project plans, including project management, testing and technology transfer plans, and recommending alternate approaches, if the plans do not address the critical programmatic issues. - 3.
+EERE participates in project management planning activities, including risk analysis, to ensure EERE Technology Office requirements or limitations are considered in performance of the work elements. - 4.
+EERE may intervene in the conduct or performance of work under this Award for programmatic reasons.
+Intervention includes the interruption or modification of the conduct or performance of project activities. - 5.
+EERE promotes and facilitates technology transfer activities, including disseminating Technology Office results through presentations and publications. - 6.
+EERE may redirect or discontinue funding projects that fail to fully and satisfactorily complete the work described in the Statement of Project Objectives as evaluated at the Go/No Go decision points. - 7.
 EERE participates in major project decision-making processes.